foreverdyz/Parallel-Simplex-Projection/src/README.md

 # src

+## Required Modules
+This file can help users install and import required modules for our project.
+We commented commands for "pyplot", and you can change this setting if you need to use this package.

 ## Simplex
 This folder includes
 - three known methods to project onto a scaled standard simplex, both serial and parallel versions;